 In 2003, the city formed another task force.
 The opening paragraph reads like a narrative familiar to many today:

 As Austin has experienced growth during the 1990s – both in its population and in its economy – there have been growing concerns among many citizen groups about the impact of that growth on many of the neighborhoods in the urban core.
 There is a heightened concern for those neighborhoods in East Austin that include a higher number of moderate-income and low-income households, relative to the rest of the Austin urban core and the Austin M.S.A.

 The 2003 group also published a dozen recommendations, many of which echoed those recommendations from the two reports prior – including educating residents about their legal rights regarding homeownership and identify surplus city land where the city could build affordable housing.

 The city was unable to identify a system in place to track the progress of recommendations from the 2001 and 2003 reports.
 Some recommendations have been accomplished, but Paup said she does not think they came directly from the report.

 For example, the committee recommended taxing new development in East Austin and reinvesting that money into affordable housing in the area.
 The city did not put that in place until 2015 – a lost opportunity, Paup said.

 “Unfortunately, it took so long for the city to implement it that a lot of the tax value that should have come into that district had just been absorbed into the city budget,” she said.

 Just last year, Adler announced a task force on addressing institutional racism.
-That report, published in April, including a section on housing.
+That report, published in April, included a section on housing.
 The recommendations from that group include the specific and abstract – things like linkage fees, which tax new development, and considering integration a “core value” of the city.